LibCrowds/data/README.md

 ## Generate index of titles for the IIIF manifests

-Get the first appearing title on each sheet, followed by "et al" for multiple titles.
-Return these as a JSON file against the related L-ARKs and canvas ARKs.
-This JSON file can be used enhance the structural metadata in the IIIF manifests, generating an index of titles in the Universal Viewer.
+Get the first appearing title on each sheet, followed by "etc." for multiple titles.
+Return these as a CSV file mapping the related L-ARKs and canvas ARKs against each title.
+This file can be used enhance the structural metadata in the IIIF manifests, generating an index of titles in the Universal Viewer.

 Run the following command: